Tuberculosis: At-risk groups

-Tuberculosis is closely linked to both overcrowding and malnutrition, making it one of the principal diseases of poverty.
-Those at high risk thus include: people who inject illicit drugs, inhabitants and employees of locales where vulnerable people gather (e.g., prisons and homeless shelters), medically underprivileged and resource-poor communities, high-risk ethnic minorities, children in close contact with high-risk category patients, and health-care providers serving these patients.
+People deemed to be at higher risk for exposure to or infection from M. tuberculosis include those who frequently travel to or live in countries where TB disease is common; residents and employees of densely-occupied settings such as homeless shelters, detention and correctional facilities, and nursing homes; health care workers; populations defined locally as having an increased incidence of TB disease; those who are malnourished; and residents of resource-poor communities.

-Socioeconomic status (SES) strongly affects TB risk.
-People of low SES are both more likely to contract TB and to be more severely affected by the disease.
-Those with low SES are more likely to be affected by risk factors for developing TB (e.g., malnutrition, indoor air pollution, HIV co-infection, etc.), and are additionally more likely to be exposed to crowded and poorly ventilated spaces.
-Inadequate healthcare also means that people with active disease who facilitate spread are not diagnosed and treated promptly; sick people thus remain in the infectious state and (continue to) spread the infection.
+There is a strong correlation between the risk for TB and socioeconomic status (SES).
+Specifically, people of low SES are more likely to contract TB.
+They also have more risk factors for TB disease, including malnutrition, HIV co-infection, more exposure to crowded and poorly ventilated spaces, and limited access to healthcare.
+Moreover, inadequate healthcare translates to those living with TB disease not being diagnosed and treated promptly, resulting in continued spread of the disease to others.

-People with HIV are at significantly higher risk of developing tuberculosis (TB) than those without HIV; they are estimated to be 16 times more likely to fall ill.
-TB is a leading cause of death among people with HIV.
-HIV weakens the immune system, making individuals more susceptible to TB infection and progression from latent to active TB.
+TB is the leading cause of death among people with HIV, who are about 12 times more likely to develop active TB than people without HIV.

-Globally, TB occurs mainly in adults 15 years and older; men are more likely to be infected than women.
+The incidence of TB varies with age.
+Globally, TB occurs mainly in adults 15 years and older.
+Men are more likely to be infected than women.
 There is some evidence that, in countries with a low burden of TB such as Britain, Canada and the US, incidence rates among those 65 and older are consistently higher than in other age groups.
 A large portion of active TB cases in this age group are thought to be due to the reactivation of previously dormant TB infections.

-In Canada and Australia, tuberculosis is many times more common among the Indigenous peoples.
-Factors contributing to this include smoking, food insecurity, higher prevalence of health conditions such as diabetes, overcrowding and poverty.
+Globally, Indigenous peoples are disproportionately impacted by TB.
+Australian Indigenous populations face disproportionately higher TB rates, more than four times those of non-Indigenous Australian-born.
+In 2023, the rate of TB disease among First Nations in Canada was over 3 times that of the overall Canadian population.
+Contributing factors are the result of ongoing inequities stemming from historical and ongoing impacts of colonization including isolation from health services, food insecurity, higher prevalence of health conditions such as diabetes, overcrowding, and poverty.

 Global trends

 Global tuberculosis rates per 100,000 population, from 2010 to 2023.
 Shaded areas represent 95% uncertainty intervals.

-Since the late 19th century, a combination of improved living conditions, public health measures resulted in declines in case and mortality rates in western Europe and North America.
+Since the late 19th century, a combination of improved living conditions and public health measures has resulted in declines in case and mortality rates in Western Europe and North America.
 This trend accelerated in the 1950s when effective drug treatments first became available.
 However progress stalled and even reversed in some regions after the 1990s due to factors like drug resistance and the HIV/AIDS pandemic.

 Global monitoring of TB incidence is primarily done through annual reports by the World Health Organization (WHO), which has been collecting data and publishing comprehensive reports on the disease since 1997.